 It will help to make your content more visually appealing and interesting, break up text-heavy content, and encourage people to stay on the page longer and interact with it more.

-Another option is to take a look at your engagement actions and see if there’s anything you can do to make them more effective.
+Another option is to review your engagement actions and see if there’s anything you can do to make them more effective.
 Maybe you need to add more CTAs or make them more visible.

 Conclusion: Use Content Development To Find and Fix Underperforming Content

 If your content is underperforming, it’s important to take a step back and figure out why.
 Is it because the topic is uninteresting?
-Are there technical issues that need a fix?
+Are there any technical issues that need fixing?
 Are the visuals unappealing?

 Once you’ve pinpointed the problem, you can start to fix it using the methods we’ve mentioned.

 If the topic is uninteresting, try to approach it from a different angle.
-Then, if there are some technical issues, try to fix them as soon as possible.
-If the content is out of date, try to stay up-to-date with current trends and news.
-That way you can make it more relevant.
+If there are any technical issues, try to fix them as soon as possible.
+If the content is out of date, try to stay up to date with current trends and news.
+That way, you can make it more relevant.

 Whatever the problem is, there’s probably a way to fix it.
 So don’t give up on your content just yet.

-With a little effort, you can turn it into something that your audience will readily want to consume.
+With a little effort, you can turn it into something your audience will readily consume.

 Thanks for all these links you have posted here.
 I always forget to check my Google Analytics.
 But as I was reading through I had checked it, remembering its important to do.